Falls Atlas domain: falls in people aged 50 and over

-- People aged 85 and over stayed three times longer than those aged 50–64 years (average of 14 days compared with 4.5 days).
-In part this reflects higher hip fracture rates in the 85 and over age group.
+- People aged 85 and over stayed 2.7 times longer than those aged 50–64 years (average of 13.4 days compared with 5 days) in part this reflects higher hip fracture rates in the 85 and over age group.

 - This indicator is a measure of resource use.
 Variation in average bed-days might be a proxy for the severity of injury or the result of policy differences, for example, the use of interim care schemes.

-3600 people were admitted with a hip fracture due to a fall in 2015; fracture rates were higher in women and older people
+3,750 people were admitted with a hip fracture due to a fall in 2016; fracture rates were higher in women and older people.

-- Rates increased significantly with age; half of hip fractures occurred in those aged 85 and over.
+- Rates increased significantly with age; 49 percent of hip fractures occurred in those aged 85 and over.

-- Women had many more hip fractures than men, however these figures are not age-adjusted.
-In the 85 and over age group there are proportionately more women than men.
+- Women had many more fractured hips than men however these figures are not age-adjusted and in the 85 and over age group there are proportionately more women than men.

-- Hip fracture rates were higher in the European/Other ethnic group than other ethnicities at all ages.
+- Hip fracture rates were higher in European/Other ethnic group than other ethnicities at all ages

 - Rates have not significantly changed since 2011.

 Hip fracture rates per 1,000 population by age and ethnicity (2016)

 Time trends for those aged 85 and over